Malharhak/Startup-Test/README.md

 * Do you have a coding convention?
 * Do you check that the coding convention is respected?
 * Do you have a documentation that summarises the project's architecture?
+* Do you work with modular code, split in small, independant files?

 #Detailed list